 The best thing about Paul and Honor’s gardens is that they are achievable and affordable.
 So many show gardens are stunningly beautiful but financially out of the reach of 99.9% of their admirers.
 Paul and Honor have innovative and original ideas for using readily available and recycled materials.
 They grow their own plants to keep costs down and encourage others to do the same if possible.

 This year’s Sandringham garden won a Large Gold Medal and was greatly admired by show visitors.
 So much so that Thistlefield have been asked to build gardens for HRH Prince Charles for each of the next three shows.

 The show garden demonstrated how a long thin garden can be made more interesting by dividing it into smaller sections.
 In this garden, there are three garden rooms separated by recycled stained glass windows and commercially some interesting metal fencing.

-In the third garden room, a seating area is cocooned by bank of Enviromat sedum matting.
-This is a very low maintenance area but at the same time it is neat, restful and very attractive to insects.
+In the third garden room, a seating area is cocooned by the bank of Enviromat sedum matting.
+This is a very low maintenance area but at the same time, it is neat, restful and very attractive to insects.
 Using sedums and other succulents mean that it is drought tolerant too.

 Last year’s show garden from Thistlefield Plants and Gardens also featured Enviromat – this time it formed a living green roof above a carport.
 In 2018 Paul and Honor have demonstrated that Enviromat is not just for green roofs, it’s great for alternative lawns too.
 We’re loving their work!